 Tsunamis tend not to strike once, there are usually several cycles of a tsunami that are spaced out over time – and some can last up to a few days.

 If you get to lower ground prematurely, you could get caught up in a second or third tsunami wave.
 This is why it's important to keep high and dry for a sustained period.

 But when making your assessment of when to go back down, it's also very, very important to listen to the advice of authorities.

 It has been reported that the death toll for the 2004 Sumatra tsunami was in part caused by a defective tsunami warning system – people simply weren't prepared for the onslaught.

 In recent years, developing nations plagued by tsunamis have suffered from the effects of vandals and thieves tampering with and destroying systems put in place to alert authorities about an impending tsunami.

 Kirk says that in some cases, authorities have delivered radio broadcasts giving an all clear for people to descend from the hill, only to be trumped by a second, third or fourth wave.

-Again, the mantra here is to be extremely cautious when making a decision to descend - listen closely to alerts, but be careful with 'all-clears'.
+Again, the mantra here is to be extremely cautious when making a decision to descend – listen closely to alerts, but be careful if you are given the 'all-clear'.

-It's vital to know not only the tsunami history of the area you are traveling to, but also the topography.
+It's vital to know not only the tsunami history of the area you are traveling to, but also the topography of the location.

-Villages established at low sea level will get hammered by a tsunami, where as villages settled in deeper water areas are not as affected.
+Villages established at low sea level will get hammered by a tsunami, and villages settled in deeper water areas are not as affected.

-This information can be vital to your action plan if a tsunami rears its ugly head.
+This information can be vital to your action plan if a tsunami happens.